 “A dynamic and eclectic city which combines night markets and Korean pop music, temples and majestic palaces, skyscrapers and neon lights.”

-As a matter of facts, Seoul’s popular neighborhoods of Hongdae, Myeong-dong, Gangnam, and Itaewon, host a few unique flea markets that sell all kinds of secondhand goods and antique items.
+As a matter of fact, Seoul’s popular neighborhoods of Hongdae, Myeong-dong, Gangnam, and Itaewon, host a few unique flea markets that sell all kinds of secondhand goods and antique items.
 While some of these flea markets take place all year round, others are held on a weekly, monthly, or seasonal basis.
 From antiques and vintage furniture to handmade goods, secondhand clothing, household appliances, musical instruments, and other unique items, the sheer diversity of Seoul’s flea markets has almost no limit.

 Welcome to Seoul’s top 5 flea markets for antiques & vintage.